eddyystop/mithril-components/components/occlusionTable/readme.md

 ##### Alternatives

-If the table does not have a large number of rows, or if you don't want to scroll the table both horizontally and vertically, consider [tableResponsive](../tableResponsive).
+If the table does not have a large number of rows, and you don't want to scroll the table both horizontally and vertically, consider [tableResponsive](../tableResponsive).

 ## Sample usage